tttppp/ragl/rules.md

 1.4.4 Once the Semi-final maps are announced then any Playoff player dropping will not be replaced.
 It is possible that a prize will be unallocated and rolled over to the next season.

-1.4.5 Semi-final matches are to be resolved in 2 weeks time following the end of the group stage.
+1.4.5 Semi-final matches are to be resolved in the 2 weeks following the end of the group stage.
 In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
 In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from top three prize allocations and any following stages of the season.

-1.4.6 Final and 3rd place matches are to be resolved in 3 weeks time following the end of the group stage.
+1.4.6 Final and 3rd place matches are to be resolved in the 3 weeks following the end of the group stage.
 In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
-In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from top three prize allocations.
+In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from top three prize allocations and their prizes will be rolled over to the next season.

 ## 1.5 Prizes